trueos/pcbsd/docs/desktops.rst

 .. image:: images/picture_109.png

-**NOTE:** while the PCDM login manager will automatically display Lumina in the desktop menu on a PC-BSD® system, users of other operating systems can add “Lumina-DE” as the name of the binary in their *.startx*, *.xinitrc*, or similar startup file.
+**.. note::** while the PCDM login manager will automatically display Lumina in the desktop menu on a PC-BSD® system, users of other operating systems can add “Lumina-DE” as the name of the binary in their *.startx*, *.xinitrc*, or similar startup file.

 The “User” button provides quick access for user interaction with the system.